 Quantitative methods in business decision making.
 Emphasis on the use of computer-based technologies in quantitative analysis, including the use of databases and spreadsheets.
-Prerequisite: College Algebra or equivalent.
+Prerequisite: College Algebra or equivalent and Admission to the MBA program.

 EC 525 Economic Environment (3)